logoAcademy

 An EVM address is derived from the public key through the following steps:

-This process ensures that each Ethereum address directly corresponds to a unique public key.
-Also, because the address is a truncated hash of the public key, it's not feasible to regenerate the public key from it.
+This process ensures that each Ethereum address uniquely corresponds to a public key.
+Since the address is a truncated hash of the public key, it's impossible to reverse-engineer the public key from the address.

 On this page